Santiago Metro: Project changes

-New lines and line extensions
+New lines 4 and 4A and line 2 extension

 With the election of Ricardo Lagos as President of Chile in 2000, one of his main objectives was an overhaul of the transport system serving the capital.
 To achieve this, a new extension for Line 5 was designed, heading westwards to Quinta Normal, following Catedral street, and an extension for Line 2 from both ends of the line to reach the northern and southern ends of the Américo Vespucio ring road.

 Despite this, the biggest announcement was made in 2002 when Lagos disclosed the construction of a fourth line for the metro, serving the southeastern communes of Santiago to reach the heart of Puente Alto, which had taken over La Florida as the most populous commune of the country.
 With these new projects, the Metro network would double its extension by 2010, year in which the country would celebrate its bicentennial.

 These new projects were designed to make Metro the key element of the new transport reform plan for the city, Transantiago.
 Along with the new extensions, exchange stations were designed to allow for a better interaction between the urban railways and other means of transport, mainly buses.
 The first exchange station would open in Quinta Normal after the Line 5 extension was finalised on 31 March 2004.
 However, the original plan to host a railway station would be discarded following the failure of the Melitrén construction.

 On September 8, 2004, the Metro would make another breakthrough when the Mapocho river was crossed underground, with the opening of Patronato and Cerro Blanco stations on Line 2.
 On 22 December 2004, the southern extension of the same line opened its new stations, El Parrón and La Cisterna.
 A second stretch of Line 2 towards the north would open on 25 November 2005, and the last in the series of extensions opened on 22 December 2005, with a total cost of US$170 million and a 27-million passenger increase annually.

 On November 30, 2005, the first underground leg of Line 4 from Tobalaba to Grecia, and the viaduct between Vicente Valdés and Plaza de Puente Alto opened to the public.
 The unfinished track from Grecia and Vicente Valdés was covered by a rail replacement bus service operated by Transantiago until March 2, 2006, when the remaining stations and track were finished.
 Line 4 at this time was the longest of the network, with an extension of 24.7 km and 22 stations serving Providencia, Las Condes, Ñuñoa, La Reina, Peñalolén, Macul, La Florida and Puente Alto.
 This new line also saw the introduction of new rolling stock, the AS-2002, manufactured by Alstom in Brazil, featuring more interior space than those running other lines.
 Finally, Line 4 would be complemented with the opening of a branch service on August 16, 2006, Line 4A, which connected Line 2 from La Cisterna with Line 4 at Vicuña Mackenna, running through the Américo Vespucio ring road.